qruto/laravel-wave/README.md

 Laravel has brilliant [broadcasting system](https://laravel.com/docs/master/broadcasting) for sending events from server to client.
 Previously, it was closely related to the WebSockets.
 Imagine that realtime in application is possible through HTTP .

-🗼 Meet the [**Server-sent Events**](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) technology!
+🗼 Meet the [**Server-sent Events**](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)!
 Which works with default `redis` broadcasting driver and supports [Laravel Echo](https://github.com/laravel/echo).
 SSE is specially tuned to send events from the server to client through the HTTP protocol.

 ## Support